helium/HIP/0062-helium-hub.md

 This reward structures sets an age on how long a sub-protocol is rewarded for building it's network.
 This reward is dependant on the sub-protocols age and amount of data the sub-protocol is moving.
 Which in turn will ensure no one is incentived to move dummy data to affect rewards thus preventing "Data Races".

-To help make sense of how this all works together, I created a spreadsheet that shows how the network would react if the switch was flipped this second. [spreadsheet](https://docs.google.com/spreadsheets/d/1fRZvUAvp6WfAhHx4TDVpsNDs7vndtAHqfTFiPbqiklM/edit#gid=462165445)
+To help make sense of how this all works together, I've created a spreadsheet that shows how the network would react if the switch was flipped this second. [spreadsheet](https://docs.google.com/spreadsheets/d/1fRZvUAvp6WfAhHx4TDVpsNDs7vndtAHqfTFiPbqiklM/edit#gid=462165445)

 ## Helium Hub - Goverance
 [goverance]: #helium-hub---goverance